polimi-cmls-23/group5-hw-ID-Algorhythmics/readme.md

 node /server/index.js
 ```
 2. Open the address shown in console. http://127.0.0.1:8081/
-3. Open the files in /supercollider in SuperCollider and run relative codes.
+3. Open the files in /supercollider in SuperCollider and run the relative code.
 4. Follow the instructions on website and enjoy.

 ## Overall Structure